Mass Effect's director thinks Legendary Edition will change your mind about that infamous ending

 Mass Effect: Legendary Edition brought remastered versions of Commander Shepard's adventures to PS4, Xbox One and PC on Friday.
-It's the first time we've had the original trilogy and all its downloadable content in one big collection, in 4K Ultra HD at 60 fps.
-You can also play on PS5 and Xbox Series X and S via backward compatibility, which will cut down the amount of time you spend looking at loading screens.
+It's the first time we've had the epic original trilogy and all its downloadable content in one big collection, in 4K Ultra HD at 60 fps.
+You can also play on PS5 and Xbox Series X and S via backward compatibility, which will cut down your time spent looking at loading screens.

 BioWare's original trilogy came out in 2007, 2010 and 2012, bringing gamers into a sci-fi universe in which humanity has discovered the secrets of faster-than-light travel and has journeyed across the galaxy, allying itself with alien races along the way.